IsaacAlves7/sql-language/README.md

 # It's a repository of SQL language with the PostgreSQL and MySQL databases. 🎲🏦🎲
 <p>I created this repository for my SQL language learning.</p>
 <blockquote>⚠️ <b>Obs:</b> It's important to install each one of components shown and to execute the codes on your own machine.
-Besides that, please note that repository is only focused in PHP development, if you want to learn about HTML5, CSS3, JS or PHP Frameworks i recommend to access another repositories, click on links bellow!</blockquote>
+Besides that, please note that repository is only focused in SQL language, if you want to learn about HTML5, CSS3, JS or PHP Frameworks i recommend to access another repositories, click on links bellow!</blockquote>

 <img src="https://www.linkoficial.com.br/wp-content/uploads/2018/09/139988-636613820719522911-16x9.jpg" width="1070"/>